National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/access.md

 ## My Projects (DURs): DUR Invitations, Status, and Management for Leads {#sec-access-my}

-The My Projects dashboard, linked from the Enclave homepage, shows the status of your Data Use Requests and allows leads to configure some parameters of their projects.
+The My Projects dashboard, linked from the N3C Data Enclave homepage, shows the status of your Data Use Requests and allows leads to configure some parameters of their projects.

 ![The My Projects dashboard.](images/access/fig-access-180-my-projects.png){#fig-access-180-my-projects fig-alt="The My Projects dashboard."}